Linux

 Block IP addresses in Linux with iptables

-Use iptables and ipset to create a blacklist and block one or more IP addresses on Linux.
-This guide will explain how to use and configure blacklists.
+Use iptables and ipset to create a blocklist and block one or more IP addresses on Linux.
+This guide will explain how to use and configure blocklists.

 Linux vulnerabilities: from detection to treatment